-- ♦ Be at least 18 years of age. - ❖ The U.S. Department of Transportation (DOT) requires that all interstate drivers be at least 21 years of age. - ❖ Applicants less than 21 years of age are required to provide a letter of intent to hire from a prospective employer. - ◆ Provide a DMV driving record printout (Applicants must possess a driving record free of current serious violations). - ❖ No more than three (3) moving violations in the past three (3) years. - ❖ No DUI/DWI or reckless driving conviction in the past five (5) years. - ❖ No more than one (1) avoidable accident in the past twelve (12) months. - ❖ No license sanctions within the last twelve (12) months. - ❖ Applicants with any of the above violations are subject to review and may be required to provide a letter of intent to hire from a prospective employer. - ◆ Pass a Department of Transportation (DOT) physical as required by Federal and State agencies. - ♦ Pass a drug screen when administered. - ♦ No felony convictions in the past five (5) years. - All criminal records are subject to review and may be required to provide a letter of intent to hire from a prospective employer.
+- ♦ Be at least 18 years of age. - ❖ The U.S. Department of Transportation (DOT) requires that all interstate drivers be at least 21 years of age. - Applicants less than 21 years of age are required to provide a letter of intent to hire from a prospective employer. - ♦ Beginning February 7, 2022, students that obtain a Commercial Learners Permit on or after February 7, 2022 must complete Entry-Level Driver Training (ELDT) to be eligible to take the required skills or knowledge tests at DMV. - ◆ Provide a DMV driving record printout (Applicants must possess a driving record free of current serious violations). - ❖ No more than three (3) moving violations in the past three (3) years. - ❖ No DUI/DWI or reckless driving conviction in the past five (5) years. - No more than one (1) avoidable accident in the past twelve (12) months. - ❖ No license sanctions within the last twelve (12) months. - ❖ Applicants with any of the above violations are subject to review and may be required to provide a letter of intent to hire from a prospective employer. - ◆ Pass a Department of Transportation (DOT) physical as required by Federal and State agencies. - ◆ Pass a drug screen when administered. - No felony convictions in the past five (5) years. - All criminal records are subject to review and may be required to provide a letter of intent to hire from a prospective employer.
 All transportation program students are required to disclose their criminal background before enrollment to determine placement potential.
 Advanced Career Institute is not responsible for placement of undisclosed backgrounds that may affect employment.